SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-    Grammar of an Objective-C selector expression
+    Grammar of a selector expression

     selector-expression --> ``#selector`` ``(`` expression  ``)``